pinionai/pinionai-streamlit-agent/README.md

 #### Gemini/Vertex AI Connectors (for non-GCP hosted agents)

-    To allow PinionAI agents to use Gemini/Vertex AI when not hosted in GCP, you must add a service account with the appropriate permissions to the Agent configuration in Pinion AI (Connectors Tab).
+    **Note:** To allow PinionAI agents to use Gemini/Vertex AI when not hosted in GCP, you must add a service account with the appropriate permissions to the Agent configuration in PinionAI Studio (in Connectors Tab).
 A service account is a special type of Google account intended to represent a non-human user (like an application) that needs to authenticate and be authorized to access data in Google APIs.
 Configure connectors with the following special grant types:

         **For Google Gemini/Vertex AI Access (non-GCP hosted):**
         *   `connector_grant_type`: Set this to `gcs_service_account`.